Winter season has everyone gathering firewood to keep themselves warm and comfortable.

 Step 1: Getting Ready for the Task

 Cutting firewood with a chainsaw for beginners can be tricky business if not handled correctly.
-A sawhorse is the right choice to elevate the logs from the ground that need to be cut.
+A sawhorse is a right choice to elevate the logs from the ground that need to be cut.
 You can lift up the firewood to go easy on your back.
 You can even build your own sawhorse or a sawbuck very simply.

 Step 2: Choosing Logs